-If you want to invest in rental real estate in Washington DC and North Carolina then one of the first things you’ll need to do is determine the value of the property.
+If you want to invest in rental real estate in Charlotte then one of the first things you’ll need to do is determine the value of the property.
 After all, how else will you know if it’s the right investment for you?
-In this blog post, we’ll share with you the 3 ways to value a rental property in Washington DC and North Carolina so you can know right away if you should invest in a property…
+In this blog post, we’ll share with you the 3 ways to value a rental property in Charlotte so you can know right away if you should invest in a property…

 When you’re looking at rental real estate to decide whether to invest in it or not, the asking price is just one way to value the property.
 That’s the price the seller values the property at.
-Your job, as an investor is to apply some of these 3 ways to value a rental property in Washington DC and North Carolina and compare it to the asking price to figure out if it makes sense to you.
+Your job, as an investor is to apply some of these 3 ways to value a rental property in Charlotte and compare it to the asking price to figure out if it makes sense to you.

-3 Ways To Value A Rental Property In Washington DC and North Carolina
+3 Ways To Value A Rental Property In Charlotte

 #1.
 Cash Flow Potential